Submariner consists of several main components that work in conjunction to securely connect workloads across multiple Kubernetes clusters.

 Submariner is designed to be cloud provider agnostic, and should run in any standard Kubernetes cluster.
 Presently, Submariner has been

-tested with the following network (CNI) Plugins that leverage kube-proxy with iptables mode:
+tested with the following network (CNI) Plugins:

 The available methods for deployment are: